The Ultimate Guide to Bird of Paradise Care

-- Feed with Scotts Osmocote Controlled Release Fertiliser: All Purpose at the recommended rate in early Spring and again in late Summer
+- Fertilise your bird of paradise with Scotts Osmocote Controlled Release Fertiliser: All Purpose at the recommended rate in early Spring and again in late Summer

-- For an extra boost during the growing season, feed with Scotts Osmocote All Purpose Pour+Feed
+- For an extra boost during the growing season, fertilise your bird of paradise with Scotts Osmocote All Purpose Pour+Feed

 - Apply Scotts Osmocote Compost Premium Soil Improver around your Bird of Paradise each year before topping the area with mulch

 - Although Bird of Paradise are often described as drought tolerant plants, younger plants will benefit from regular watering to help them establish a strong, healthy root system.